I am on my period.

 And if you enjoyed when she was bouncing up and down your dick, shouldn’t you also enjoy when she is cracking up?

-Am close to the end of this article and am thinking, periods are not shameful, it’s the fact that society thinks they are shameful, that is shameful!
+Am close to the end of this article and am thinking, periods are not shameful, it’s the fact that men and women who came from ribs think they are shameful, that is shameful!
+Its actually that men are intimidated by our powerful blood that they want us to feel shame so we do not access that power.

 I want women to carry their pads or other Menstrual products without any shame, without the need to wrap them.